fossabot/everpl/docs/source/api/rest_api.rst

 Placement object has the following structure:

 :id:
-    A list of commands that can be sent to this Thing
+    A string (for now), some machine-friendly unique identifier of specific thing.

 :friendly_name:
     Some user-friendly name of this particular placement that can be